strimzi/strimzi-ui/client/Contexts/ConfigFeatureFlag/README.md

 - `bootstrapConfig` - critical bootstrap configuration, retrieved/parsed from the returned `index.html`
 - `client` - all client configuration values, retrieved from the server at runtime
-- `featureFlags` - feature flag state for the UI (including server), retrieved from the server at runtime
+- `featureFlags` - feature flag state for the UI (including server), retrieved from the server at runtime, [merged with values set in the URL (if any)](#URL-values).
+URL values will take precedence.

 Due to the majority of configuration coming from an asynchronous call, the returned value also will contain: